Low-energy plasmon excitations in infinite-layer nickelates: Discussion and conclusion

 \section{Discussion and conclusion}

-We have demonstrated that if nickelates are cupratelike systems, RIXS experiments are expected to reveal well defined low-energy plasmons, similar to those recently detected in cuprates and described in the context of the layered $t$-$J$-$V$ model.
-Since the interlayer hopping $t_z$ is likely larger in the infinite-layer nickelates than in the infinite-layer cuprates, we expect a larger plasmon gap at the zone center for finite $q_z$ than the gap detected in SLCO\cite{hepting22}.
+We have demonstrated that if nickelates are cupratelike systems, RIXS experiments are expected to reveal well-defined low-energy plasmons, similar to those recently detected in cuprates and described in the context of the layered $t$-$J$-$V$ model.
+Since the interlayer hopping $t_z$ is likely larger in the infinite-layer nickelates than in the infinite-layer cuprates \cite{botana20}, we expect a larger plasmon gap at the zone center for finite $q_z$ than the gap detected in SLCO \cite{hepting22}.
 For instance, while the plasmon gap in SLCO is about $120$ meV, it is expected to be as large as $366$ meV in nickelates.

-Instead, if nickelates are not cupratelike and they are weakly interacting, or have a significant contribution from weakly interacting electrons, the large value of $t_z$ tends to create a large particle-hole continuum for finite $q_z$ near the zone center masking the low-energy plasmons.
-However, in the case of strongly correlated systems the continuum is suppressed by correlations allowing the plasmons to be well defined for all momenta.
-This can be seen directly in the equations for the layered $t$-$J$-$V$ model in the Appendix A. In Eq. \ref{EktJ} the doping factor $\delta$ in front of the hopping parameters comes from the correlation effects, reducing the phase space for the particle-hole continuum.
-In addition, it is important to remark that in the framework of the $t$-$J$ model collective effects are present even if the Coulomb interaction is absent\cite{foussats04}.
+In the case of the $t$-$J$-$V$ model why are the low-energy plasmons well defined?
+The answer is that the continuum is strongly suppressed by correlations.
+This can be seen directly in the equations for the layered $t$-$J$-$V$ model in the Appendix A. In Eq. (\ref{EktJ}) the strong correlation effects renormalize the hopping parameters by a factor $\delta$, which then reduce the phase space for the particle-hole continuum, allowing the formation of well-defined low-energy plasmons.
+A reduction of the bandwidth and the Fermi velocity in comparison with local-density approximation was already discussed in a study of low-energy plasmons in LaCuO$_2$ \cite{falter02}.
+In addition, it is important to remark that in the framework of the $t$-$J$ model collective effects are present even if the Coulomb interaction is absent \cite{foussats04}.
 That means that spectral weight from the continuum is also removed by this mechanism.
-None of these two effects occur in weakly interacting system, leading to a large continuum which may mask the low-energy plasmons.
-A reduction of the bandwidth and the Fermi velocity in comparison with LDA was already discussed in a study of low-energy plasmons in LaCuO$_2$\cite{bauer09}.
+Neither of these two effects occur in a weakly interacting system.

+If infinite-layer nickelates are weakly interacting one-band systems or if they are multiorbital with a significant contribution from weakly interacting electrons as expected from Ni orbitals different from the in-plane Ni $d_{x^2-y^2}$, the large interlayer hopping $t_z$ is not renormalized by correlations, and a large particle-hole continuum for finite $q_z$ near the zone center is expected.
+Consequently, low-energy plasmons are likely masked.
+For example, if the Ni $d_{z^2}$ and the rare-earth orbitals are relevant, they may lead to an enhanced interlayer hopping and make it difficult to yield well-defined plasmons.